bookofproofs/bookofproofs.github.io/_sources/history/20th-century/knuth.md

 **Donald Knuth** is an American mathematician and computer scientist most famous for his contributions to the study of algorithms and inventing the TeX typesetting language.

 ### Mathematical Profile (Excerpt):
-* Donald's father Ervin was a school teacher who taught in a Lutheran school.
-* He played a very important role in determining Donald's interests, and it was through his father that Donald gained his love for education, music, and mathematics.
 * Ervin played the church organ at the Sunday church services and Donald soon became a passionate lover of the organ.
 * Donald attended Lutheran schools and from the special emphasis that was placed on English grammar in these schools came Knuth's love of investigating sentence structure.
 * During these first years at secondary school there were other signs of where Knuth's interests would eventually lead.